Le Train: History

 In March 2022, Le Train awarded Talgo, a Spanish train manufacturer, the future contract to supply the company with its new AVRIL high-speed trains.

 On 23 January 2023, Le Train announced it had signed a contract with the Spanish train manufacturer Talgo for an order of 10 high-speed trains based on the Talgo AVRIL platform, which once services commence would make it the second operator to operate the type after Spain's Renfe.
 This contract, valued at €300m, also covers 30 years of maintenance and spare parts as well as a joint R&D unit in Nouvelle-Aquitaine, France.
 Le Train cited the AVRIL's level-floor accessibility, low-energy usage and dedicated spaces for bicycles and other equipment as factors in its decision to select Talgo as the winning bidder.
-Le Train also announced services would run on the high-speed LGV Sud Europe Atlantique between Bordeaux and Tours, as opposed to Bordeaux and Poltiers as initially planned.
+Le Train also announced services would run on the high-speed LGV Sud Europe Atlantique between Bordeaux and Tours, as opposed to Bordeaux and Poitiers as initially planned.
 The company said it had managed to negotiate lower track access charges with Lisea, the private company which manages the line, achieving what is reportedly a significant advantage for Le Train.
 Saumur and Angers in the Loire Valley were announced as additional intermediate stops on services to Nantes and Rennes.

 In September 2023, it was reported that Le Train had received an additional million in funding from four investors: Crédit-Agricole Charente-Périgord Expansion, AQUITI Gestion, NACO and Tudigo X Le Train.

 Le Train is expected to launch operations in 2028.